BG3-Community-Library-Team/bg3-community/Tutorials/Visual/clothPhysics.md

 There are multiple ways we could set up the cloth mesh for this:
 - All four pieces move **together** under one cloth mesh
-- All four pieces move **independently**, each with a unique cloth mesh
+- All four pieces move **independently**, each with a unique cloth mesh[^1]
 - Group the pieces by side; **1 & 2 move together** and share a cloth mesh, **3 & 4 move together** and share a cloth mesh

+> The options with "multiple cloth meshes" do **not** mean we will have multiple cloth mesh objects.
+Everything will still be one mesh object in Blender, even if divided into separate parts.
+We will cover this in more detail in section **Exporting From Blender**
+{.is-info}

+[^1]: "Unique cloth mesh" does **not** mean 4 separate cloth mesh objects.
+See section Exporting from Blender for more details.

 [![bowPieces](https://tinypic.host/images/2025/05/26/bowPieces.md.png)](https://tinypic.host/image/bowPieces.3Y7o3e)